pflky/sd-web-ui-radius-theme/README.md

 • Meticulous styling for UI-wide theme unformity and element alignment (where possible)

-• Simplified but well thought out UI design for smooth interaction
+• Simplified UI design for smooth interaction

 • Fullscreen image viewer redesigned for distractionless viewing of generated images